Geometrically confined thermal field theory: Finite size corrections and phase transitions: A novel geometric phase transition

 \section{A novel geometric phase transition}

 \labsec{PhaseTransition} In this section we consider how our results depend on the physical setup of our system.
 In the previous section we considered our system to be in contact with an infinite thermal heat bath.
-We now focus in particular on the infinite parallel plates case and consider the possibility of the system existing in isolation: instead of a system at constant temperature $T$ we rather consider a system with constant energy $E$.
+Since the equations are numerically tractable, we now focus on the infinite parallel plates case and consider the possibility of the system existing in isolation: instead of a system at constant temperature $T$ we rather consider a system with constant energy $E$.
 All results shown in this section are derived from the partition function calculated in the canonical ensemble.
 We are justified in this approach as argued in section~\secn{FluctuEnergy}: the ratio of the energy fluctuations away from the mean energy divided by the mean energy computed in the canonical ensemble for the Stefan-Boltzmann parallel plates case is zero; hence we will have ensemble equivalence between the canonical and microcanonical ensembles.
-Thus the canonical ensemble provides exact results for all thermodynamic quantities for a set of parallel plates kept in isolation, i.e.\ with fixed energy $E$.
+Thus the canonical ensemble provides exact results for all thermodynamic quantities for a set of parallel plates kept in isolation\footnote{In principle it should be possible to derive, via double Legendre transform of the canonical ensemble free energy, the fundamental thermodynamic relations of the microcanonical ensemble.
+Such an exercise is highly non-trivial and is not attempted in the present work.}, i.e.\ with fixed energy $E$.

 As we explore the different physics associated with a noninteracting scalar field between two infinite parallel plates, it is worth keeping in mind two related thermodynamic concepts.
 First, a system is thermodynamically stable if, when squeezed and all other parameters are held fixed, the pressure increases.
 I.e.\ our parallel plates system separated by a length $L$ is thermodynamically stable so long as